 After applying numerous times to a job for which a candidate feels he or she is more than qualified and not receiving any response, the candidate, already dealing with the frustrations of unemployment, can’t help but feel his or her frustration grow.
 The inevitable result is disgust and resentment for the company placing the ad.

 Spotting the fake openings

 So what should you do if you come across your dream job online but don’t receive a response to your application?
 My advice is to apply once, then be patient.
 There’s no way to tell for sure if the job is a fake, or if the hiring manager is just taking his or her time screening resumes.

 If the job is fake, applying to the job repeatedly will be a wasted effort.
 If the job is legitimate, applying numerous times may hurt your chances.
 While persistence may be admirable in some cases, no one wants to hire a stalker.

 After sending your resume and cover letter, give it some time.
 If you don’t get a response within a couple of weeks, follow up with an e-mail inquiring about the status of the position and reiterating your interest.
 If you still don’t receive a response, wait a few months before applying again.

-If the position is legitimate, the employer will have your resume on file, and it’s better to remain in their good graces should they decide to contact you in the future than it is to work your way out of the job by coming across impatient and overly persistent.
+If the position is legitimate, the employer will have your resume on file, and it’s better to remain in their good graces should they decide to contact you in the future than it is to work your way out of the job by coming across as impatient and overly persistent.